-The Fleet and Fuel Unit maintains and repairs primary tactical equipment, vehicles, mobile ground support equipment and, to the extent possible, provide transportation in support of incident operations.
-To the extent possible, pre-event, the Unit will attempt to "top off" county fuel tanks.
+The Fleet and Fuel Unit maintains and repairs primary tactical equipment, vehicles, mobile ground support equipment and, to the extent possible, provides transportation in support of incident operations.
+To the extent possible, pre-event, the Unit will attempt to "top off" County fuel tanks.
 The Fleet and Fuel Unit records usage time for all ground equipment (including contract equipment) assigned to the incident supplies fuel for all mobile equipment.
+Fleet and Fuel Unit only provides fuel for government entities, provided they have depleted their own full storage supplies first, and exhausted all resources under their current contract provisions.
+Additionally, the Fleet and Fuel Unit: